read

 In the frontier town of Springfield in 1651, rumours began to spread.
 After a spate of mysterious illnesses, children perishing overnight, crops failing – something, someone had to be found responsible.
 First a wife, Mary Parsons, accused her husband Hugh Parsons of witchcraft.
 Then neighbours, already disliking the belligerent brick maker, pointed the finger.
 Both husband and wife were charged with witchcraft.
 Mary died in prison; Hugh survived his trial.

 Malcolm Gaskill’s captivating tale of the disintegration of a marriage and the descent of a community into fear, envy, and darkness is both quotidian and heartbreaking.
-In his beautifully crafted recreation of 1651 Springfield, there is no accusation too petty, no fear that was not magnified, no resentment that could not bloom into malevolence.
+In his beautifully crafted recreation of 1651 Springfield, there is no accusation too petty, no fear that was not magnified, no resentment that could not blossom into malevolence.
 It is wrenching to read the small but steady steps taken towards tragedy by a community always aware of demonic forces and hearing of witches far and near.
-The Ruin of All Witches is a compelling, important introduction to claustrophobic, spiteful world of accuser and accused in New England witchcraft.
+The Ruin of All Witches is a compelling, important introduction to the claustrophobic, spiteful world of accuser and accused in New England witchcraft.

 What makes this book stand out, however, is not just this intimate portrait.
-He rejects the longstanding idea of witchcraft as a form of hysteria in favor of a more rigorous analysis. “[W]itchcraft was not some wild superstition,” he writes, “but a serious expression of disorder embedded in politics, religion and law.”
+Gaskill rejects the longstanding idea of witchcraft as a form of hysteria in favor of a more rigorous analysis. “[W]itchcraft was not some wild superstition,” he writes, “but a serious expression of disorder embedded in politics, religion and law.”
 In Springfield, the larger forces of political and theological disorder pressed down on mental illness, envy, hunger and scarcity, with tragic results.

 Read more